robertacimorelli/security_analysis_smart_home/README.md

 # security_analysis_smart_home

-You can download VAC tool here: https://www.southampton.ac.uk/~gp1y10/VAC.html In the policy file you can find our case study for a smart home environment.
+You can download VAC tool here: https://www.southampton.ac.uk/~gp1y10/VAC.html <br />
+In the policy file you can find our case study for a smart home environment. <br />
-To repeat the experiments results you can use the policyVACquery files.
+To repeat the experiments results you can use the policyVACquery files.<br />

 policyVACquery1 file tests if a kid is able to access the adult controlled devices; <br />
 policyVACquery2 file checks whether a guest can control the owner's devices; <br />